Laboratory

 CHs (

-intorArray_Like(int), optional) – Channels to enable the output.
-IfCHs=Noneall channels will be enabled.
+intorArray_Like(int), optional) – Channels to get the output state.
+IfCHs=Noneall channels will be queried.- Returns:

 Set the bit rate of the pattern